CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 The chart above shows us that with a depth of 1 we do not spend any time computing intersections since we just reuse.
 The time to copy from this information from CPU to GPU was about .25ms compared to computing the intersection which costed us around 250ms.

-In release mode we see no benefit fro mcaching on the cpu side.
+In release mode we see no benefit from caching on the cpu side.
 This can mean that the time spent copying data from the cpu to the gpu is equivalent to the time it takes to execute the function "compute_intersections"

 ### Stream Compaction